Burgundy and tradition are strongly linked, but as in all other aspects of life, change eventually takes the stage.

 New winemaker = new ideas and outlook

-Jean Lupatelli comes from Domaine Decelle-Villa in Nuits-St-Georges, and he comes with good experience and a strong background.
-But he’s now moving up to the major leagues, as de Vogüé is one of the old, legendary growers, alongside DRC and Rousseau.
-These are estates with long, prominent histories.
+Jean Lupatelli came from Domaine Decelle-Villa in Nuits-St-Georges, and he brought plenty of experience and a strong background.
+But he’s now moved up to the major leagues, as de Vogüé is one of the old, legendary growers, alongside DRC and Rousseau – estates with long, prominent histories.

-He changed the cases used for the harvest – smaller, 20-kilogram boxes – to ensure fewer damaged grapes reaching the winery.
+He changed the cases used for the harvest – smaller, 20-kilogram boxes – to ensure fewer damaged grapes reached the winery.
 This is important if whole-cluster vinification is going to be partly, or even fully, employed.
 Furthermore, the old mechanical pump used to fill the fermenting tanks with grapes has been replaced with a gentler elevator system.
-This give purer, better-defined fruit, as the grapes arrive in tank in a better state.
+This gives purer, better-defined fruit, as the grapes arrive in the tank in better shape.

 Tasting new traditions